example42/example42.github.io/_posts/2018-10-01-what-s-new-with-puppet-6.md

 The core modules shipped with Puppet-agent are placed under `/opt/puppetlabs/puppet/modules` on \*nix and `$codedir/modules` on Windows, these paths are added to the default `basemodulepath` setting.

-## [Backwards Incompatibility] New CA management on the puppetserver
+## New CA management on the puppetserver

 Puppet CA support has been rewritten in Clojure and included in the puppetserver package, the old CA Ruby code has been removed.
 The new `puppetserver ca` command has been introduced to replace the previous `puppet cert` and `puppet ca` commands.